 - If you have a nut allergy, you could make the loaf exclusively seeds.

 - If you use ground flax seeds instead of whole, you will need to add more water to the mix.

 - Oats are inherently gluten-free, however they can be cross-contaminated with wheat products.
 If you are gluten-sensitive, ensure your oats are certified ‘gluten-free’.
 Buckwheat or spelt flakes make a good alternative.

-- While you can use any nut you prefer, it’s best to chop them fairly finely; if the nuts are too big, it’s harder for the loaf to hold together around them and you might end up with a very crumbly loaf.
+- While you can use any nut you prefer, it’s best to chop them fairly finely; if the nuts are too big, it’s harder loaf to hold together around them and you might end up with a very crumbly loaf.
 I find sliced almonds work really well.

-- A silicon loaf pan is ideal for this recipe, as you can check whether the loaf is holding together before removing it from the pan.
+- A silicon loaf pan is ideal this recipe, as you can check whether the loaf is holding together before removing it from the pan.
 While I have used a non-stick pan successfully, once or twice some of the mixture has stuck in the pan when I’ve inverted the loaf – as such, if you don’t own a silicon pan, I recommend you line the pan with baking paper, then peel the paper off once you extract the loaf from the pan prior to baking it further.